• Skip to primary navigation

 • 120 g Plain flour

-• 200 g Tinned cherries chopped up
+• 200 g Tinned cherries OR fresh cherries chopped up, stones removed

 • 125 g Dark chocolate chips